 Our Board is responsible for the governance and strategic direction of Engineering New Zealand.
-It's made up of 4 senior office holders and 6 committee members.
+It's made up of 4 senior office holders and 6 committee members, and operates according to our Board Charter.
 Our members elect the Board each year in February.
-We call for nominations in October – be sure to make the most of your membership by voting or standing for election.
+We call for nominations in December and January – be sure to make the most of your membership by voting or standing for election.

 FEngNZ, CPEng, IntPE(NZ)

 I’m a mechanical engineer with 30 years of engineering consultancy experience across a range of industries.
 I live in Christchurch and I’m a Director and Chief Technical Officer of Beca, one of Asia Pacific’s largest multidisciplinary engineering and professional services consultancies.
 Being on the Engineering New Zealand Board has meant that I’ve had the opportunity to be a part of our transformation into an organisation dedicated to bringing engineering to life.
 I’m a Chartered Fellow of the New Zealand Institute of Directors and have governance experience across commercial and advisory roles.
 These include being founding Director of the New Zealand Green Building Council.
 I’m also a Director of City Care, and serve on two University of Canterbury College of Engineering industry advisory boards.
 I joined Engineering New Zealand as a graduate in the mid-1980s and was made a Fellow in 2008.
 As well as being Chair of the governing Board, I serve on the Performance and Remuneration Committee and the Standards & Accreditation Board, and am a Practice Area Assessor.